Edasgh/notegenius/README.md

 # 🧠 Notegenius – Your AI-Powered Study Companion

 **Notegenius** is an all-in-one intelligent notes platform for students.
-Upload notes, summarize them, ask questions, extract insights from YouTube videos or GitHub repositories, and supercharge your learning with AI.
+Upload study materials, summarize them, ask questions, extract insights from YouTube videos or GitHub repositories, and supercharge your learning with AI.

 [LIVE DEMO](https://notegenius-lovat.vercel.app/)